DockerToolbox/container-framework/README.md

 ```
 Dockerfiles
-  ├── 3.12
   ├── 3.13
   ├── 3.14
+  ├── 3.15
-  └── 3.15
+  └── 3.16
 ```

 ### packages.cfg

 The [packages file](Config/packages.cfg) lists all of the packages that you want/need to install during the creation of the containers.
-This is used during the generate phase to select the correctly versioned package for the contain you are build.
+This is used during the generate phase to select the correctly versioned package for the container you are building.
 Simply list the package names and let the generate stage do the rest.
-The generate phase makes use of our [version helper](https://github.com/DockerToolbox/version-helper) code to correctly identify the specific version of the package in relation to the specific version of the OS within the container.
+The generate phase makes use of our [version helper](https://github.com/DockerToolbox/version-helper) code to correctly identify the specific version of the package in relation to the specific version of the operating system within the container.
 This might be considered overkill as you could simply install based on the package name but we wanted to go one step further and installed the latest specific versioned package.

 As per the documentation from the [version helper](https://github.com/DockerToolbox/version-helper) repository, configuration can done in one of two ways: